 When she was in kindergarten and other kids learned she had a penis, the teacher initially refused to read the children’s book I Am Jazz to help explain what it means to be transgender to Ella’s classmates.
 All the while, she was picked on, called names and left out of playdates, as many parents felt uncomfortable with their children befriending a transgender child.
 At the same time, school administration refused to change Ella’s name in their system, and when Ella’s birth name was called daily for lunch, she refused to eat, fearing her friends would connect her to her boy name.

-“Until recently, the schools had a lack of regulations and standards on how to handle transgender situations,” says Ella’s mother, Dee McCord (who identifies as non-binary) who lives in Chicago’s West Town neighborhood.
+“Until recently, the schools had a lack of regulations and standards on how to handle transgender situations,” says Ella’s parent, Dee McCord (who identifies as non-binary) who lives in Chicago’s West Town neighborhood.
 “The new bill is a huge step for protecting trans kids and making sure they have training and support in schools.”

 Ironically, even before Ella’s existence, Dee worked as an independent child and family advocate, working with transitioning children to get them the right resources and attending school meetings to ensure their gender support plans are followed.
 While they believe the newly signed order is a “step in the right direction,” Dee says society still has a “way to go,” especially when it comes to individual trans rights.

 “You never want your child to be in a position where they’ll face adversity or bullying,” Dee says.
 “Statistics speak for themselves on rates for trans individuals having depression, committing suicide and being the victims of hate crimes.
 While Ella lives in an affirming household and surrounds herself with those who accept her, knowing I have a child in that demographic will always frighten me.”

 “I want people to see me as a smart and helpful girl.
 I want them to know that I like to have fun and be like all kids.
 I am proud of being transgender and being in a queer family.”